katarzynabanaszek/cv/README.md

 **Senior Sales Specialist** @ [LOT Travel](https://www.lottravel.com/dla-firm/) _(Jul 2019 - present)_ <br>
 • In addition to the responsibilites listed below, maintain statistical and financial records of the entire office; office managment.
 • Coordinate with other business partners to facilitate a positive experience for clients.
-• Attend webinars, conferences and other educational programs
+• Attend webinars, conferences and other educational programs.
   - **_Technologies used:_** Amadeus GDS, Sabre GDS, BSP, Mikrosystem - KNF/eKNF/Flight Finder, Microsoft Office.
     <br><br>